aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 - `messages`: Array of [`Message`](components/ChatInterface.tsx:7) objects containing chat history.
 - `inputText`: String for the text input field.
 - `isAgentSpeaking`: Boolean indicating if the agent is currently speaking.
+- `hasJobData`: Boolean indicating if jobs have been created during the current session.
+- `isStarted`: Boolean indicating if the assessment has been started.

 ### Refs